-What the marketing funnel looks like?
+First – what does the typical marketing funnel look like?

 Killer marketing funnel examples

 This is what its homepage looks like.
+It’s product marketing 101, y’all.

 Right at the outset, this establishes clarity which, in turn, establishes trust.
 The rest of the page outlines the features and benefits that users experience through Netflix.
 Example:

 When they started and wanted to spread awareness, Crazy Egg really did go all in even though they didn’t have a million-dollar marketing budget.
-So, in addition to speaking at conferences, they also started by offering free $99 Crazy Egg accounts to popular blog owners like Mashable, Techcrunch, etc. In return, they only asked for a review.
+So, in addition to speaking at conferences, they also started by offering free $99 Crazy Egg accounts to popular blog owners like Mashable, TechCrunch, etc. In return, they only asked for a review.

 The real reach and traffic driver, though, was the Crazy Egg blog which seemed to have the best content marketing tools, advice, and insights.
 The content was high-quality and they promoted it using free social media, Facebook ads, influencers, keywords, and through their mailing list.
 Here’s a Google ad that states their proposition clearly and the value the customer receives:

-For the next stage of consideration, Crazy Egg leverages their blogging power and reputation.
+To drive greater consideration, Crazy Egg leverages their blogging power and reputation.

 The ‘Subscribe To Our Newsletter button ‘rings’ after every few seconds, catching your eye as you are reading a blog post.